 Especially in light of the pandemic, liquid chalk also offers a more sanitary experience.
 You aren’t spewing your loose chalk dust everywhere, and if you do want to share chalk with a climbing partner, you can do so safely and hygienically, without dipping hands into the same chalk bag or bucket.
 Simply squirt a blob onto a buddy’s hand and let them rub it in.
 No shared contact needed.

-What’s more, Friction Labs' new Secret Stuff Hygienic is a new hand-sanitizing liquid chalk that’s actually more effective than traditional hand sanitizer at combating the coronavirus (proven via independent laboratory testing).
+What’s more, Friction Labs' Secret Stuff Hygienic is a hand-sanitizing liquid chalk that’s actually more effective than traditional hand sanitizer at combating germs like the coronavirus (proven via independent laboratory testing).
 Along with the traditional magnesium carbonate chalk formula, it contains 80% ethanol, even more than 60% that the CDC and WHO recommend for alcohol-based sanitizers during the pandemic.

-So when you use Secret Stuff Hygienic liquid chalk, at least in the gym, not only are you making less of a mess, but you’re protecting yourself from COVID-19 AND potentially neutralizing most coronavirus particles on any holds, contributing to a safer climbing experience for everyone.
+So when you use Secret Stuff Hygienic liquid chalk, at least in the gym, not only are you making less of a mess, but also contributing to a safer climbing experience for everyone.
 This isn’t just great for climbing, either, it works well to keep you safe when weight lifting or using any other shared gym equipment.

 Liquid chalk wasn’t my first choice for years.
 It is now.
 If you haven’t given it a try, now’s the time.